SAMexpert logo

 The AI's Learning Process

-1. Training on Diverse Data: M365 Copilot's training encompasses a wide range of text sources, from everyday language to specialised jargon.
+1. Training on Diverse Data: M365 Copilot's training encompasses various text sources, from everyday language to specialised jargon.

 2. Real-Time Learning: Copilot evolves through ongoing user interaction, refining its understanding and enhancing response accuracy with each task and feedback received.